kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 ---

-when you start creating promises that's when you're more likely to screw things up
+when you start creating `Promise`s that's when you're more likely to screw things up